mikejsavage/hirveserv/README.md

 Upgrading
 ---------

+If you are running a version of hirveserv released before 29th Oct 2015 and `data/board.tct` exists, you will need to run `tokyo-to-json.lua` to update the bulletin board to use the new format before loading the new module.

 If you are running a version of hirveserv from before the total rewrite (`data/users.sq3` exists) then you will need to run the latest old version of hirveserv to update the database to its most recent format